dafthack/MailSniper/README.md

 This command will connect to the Exchange server autodiscovered from the email address entered using Exchange Web Services where by default 100 of the latest emails from the "Mailbox" will be searched through for the terms "\*pass\*","\*creds\*","\*credentials\*".

+**Invoke-GlobalO365MailSearch** same as Invoke-GlobalMailSearch, with support for SSO based authentication to O365.

 ### Invoke-GlobalMailSearch Options
 ```
 ImpersonationAccount  - This user will be granted the ApplicationImpersonation role on the Exchange server.